-Healthcare in USA is very dynamic.
+Healthcare in the USA is very dynamic.
 The legal and technological landscape is continually evolving, but what is becoming very apparent is the desire for healthcare organizations to achieve the quadruple aim of healthcare.
-The 4 aims are: Improved Patient Experience, Better Outcomes, Lower Costs and Improved Clinician Experience.
-Seeing how the healthcare business model is becoming more value based, hospitals and clinics alike are devoting their resources to add value wherever they can.
-It is usually done by uplifting the care experience, from both the patient’s and clinician’s perspective, lowering costs wherever possible, but improving patient outcome at the same time.
+The 4 aims are Improved Patient Experience, Better Outcomes, Lower Costs and Improved Clinician Experience.
+Seeing how the healthcare business model is becoming more value-based, hospitals and clinics alike are devoting their resources to add value wherever they can.
+It is usually done by uplifting the care experience, from both the patient’s and clinician’s perspective, lowering costs wherever possible, but improving patient outcomes at the same time.
 It is no easy feat to achieve all 4, but because of all the innovation that has been happening, the likelihood of achieving it is more plausible.
-Now to answer the question, why should you care about reducing readmissions?
-It is one of those measures, where you achieve all 4 aims by reducing this one thing!
-That’s right, while the many different challenges of healthcare may distract you, focusing your attention on reducing readmissions will ensure that you are aligned with best industry practices going forward.

 Do You Know Your Current 30-day Readmission Rates?